jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Oh and it is fully open-source.
 If you want to see a real-world Reason web application, there is no better place to look.
-One of the authors, Hari Gopal, had also spoken at last year's JsFoo on Reason.
+One of the authors, Hari Gopal, had also spoken at last year's JsFoo on Reason itself.

 :::